cinaral/teensy-udp_ping/README.md

 # 1. teensy-udp_ping

-This is an example and benchmark project to test communication between Raspberry Pi 4 B and Teensy 4.1 over TCP/UDP.
+This is a testing and benchmark project to make Raspberry Pi 4 B and Teensy 4.1 communicate over TCP/UDP.
+This document also outlines the process of preparing the hardware and other prerequisites.

 Flash ```src/main.cpp``` to your Teensy 4.1, this project uses PlatformIO and it depends on [QNEthernet](https://github.com/ssilverman/QNEthernet).